 At Castle Pass you can see the trail leading to Castle Peak heading east.
 Just follow the trail as it finds its way to the summit, it will take you about an hour and will be steep in places.
 The instructions from WB0USI on the SOTA summit information site are good and easily followed.
 As he said, you will encounter a series of switchbacks and climbs.
 As you are approaching the east face you will run into the trail that runs from Castle Peak to Basin Peak.
 Turn towards Castle Peak and continue to ascend.
 There are a number of trails near the top but they all tend to lead you to the summit.
 Even if you took a different turn lower down on the slope and headed more west, the trails will still take you towards the summit.
 I have taken both routes without any issue.

 There are three turrets on Castle Peak, giving the summit its name.
-There is a lot of rock and some small trees on the summit.
-I use one small tree to tie off my mast with my dipole ends going to another tree and a rock formation.
-I set up near the east side of the summit and off to the side.
-The summit is very popular so expect some company.
+The south most turret is the actual summit, the activation zone is that turret.
+There is a lot of rock and some small trees near the summit.
+I used a crevice for my mast for my trapped EFHW, the feed point attached to one of my trekking poles.
+I set up near the northwest side of the summit and off to the side near the edge.
+Castle Peak is very popular so expect some company though most people don't venture to the summit turret.
 The Verizon cell connection is very good, you can easily spot and keep tabs on other spotters.
 The site is RF quiet as well.
 I was able to work into Sacramento area on 146.520 FM simplex with just my HT.

 Going back down can be treacherous with the steepness and the abundant small round rock.
 Be careful on the way down.
 If I have time I prefer to hike over to Basin Peak and take the trail on the north side of Basin Peak that eventually takes you back to the PCT.
 It adds more distance and time but a nice enjoyable hike.